 In terms of connectivity, the T9 Android TV Box offers both Bluetooth and dual-band Wi-Fi function (only available on 32GB and 64GB models).
 But those who prefer more stable network access can always make use of the TV box’s 100Mbps ethernet port.

-While it has a few upsides, there are some reviews pinpointed at the inconsistent remote control.
+Many users who owned the T9 Android TV Box loved how the device runs smoothly with a little-to-none buffering issue, thanks to its stable Android 9.0 Pie operating system.
+While it has a few upsides, there are some reviews that pinpointed the inconsistent remote control.
 At times, the buttons tend to be unresponsive to commands required for navigating the app on the TV.

-Of course, if you happen to be a heavy user, the Q Plus TV Box comes with a max capacity at 4GB RAM + 64GB of internal storage, which we recommend especially for streaming HD contents.
+If you happen to be a heavy user, the Q Plus TV Box comes with a max capacity of 4GB RAM + 64GB of internal storage, which we recommend especially for streaming HD contents.
 And speaking of HD, it can support up to 6K UHD resolution that allows you to enjoy razor-sharp images and amazing visual clarity.

 According to most reviews, users are delighted with it being easy-to-set-up.
 The TV box also sports a buttery-smooth operation without any noticeable lags (again, provided if you choose the higher-capacity model) regardless of navigating the apps, loading or streaming the content.
 When it comes to connectivity, the Q Plus TV Box supports Wi-Fi but is, sadly, lacking the necessary Bluetooth function.